synaptecltd/slipstream/README.md

 It is assumed that three-phase quantities should also include a neutral component, similar to the IEC 61850 "LE" profile.

 The IEC 61850-9-2 SV protocol allows some flexibility.
 For example, in principle, ASDUs in the same message could be mixed from different datasets.
 This new protocol does not allow this.
-However, it would be simpler modify the SV dataset to encompass the additional data, rather than having multiple dataset, or send separate SV streams.
-It would make also make it easier to encode and decode, compared to mixing ASDU from different datasets.
+However, it would be simpler modify the SV dataset to encompass the additional data, rather than having multiple datasets, or send separate SV streams.
+It would make also make it less complex to encode and decode, compared to mixing ASDU from different datasets.

 Internally, the encoder uses an alternating ping-pong buffer.
 This means that it is acceptable to read the output of the encoder while a new message starts being encoded.
 However, the output from the first message must be fully saved or copied before a third message is started.
 The encoder is not thread-safe, so a single instance should only be used from the same thread.
 This to ensure that the order of calls to Encode() is preserved.
 While mutex locking will synchronise access, it does not queue subsequent calls to Encode().